RareSkills/blog/underconstrained-circom/underconstrained-circom.md

 To summarize, the circuit writer *expects* `out = c`, but we will violate this assumption.
 In the current example, no harm is done, but in a real application this could be a problem if it was critical two signals had the same value.

-But how to we actually create the exploit?
+But how do we actually create the exploit?

 ## Steps to exploit